highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

 ## Web App Config

 The code for this content is open source.
 You must set up some configuration files for this content to work:
-1. A `dbInfo.json` file in `<statusIndicator root>/webApp/dbInfo.json` that contains the data below.
+1. A `config.json` file in `<statusIndicator root>/webApp/config.json` that contains the data below.

-### `dbInfo.json`
+### `config.json`
-Here's what your `dbInfo.json` file should look like:
+Here's what your `config.json` file should look like:
 ```
 {
     "mySQLHost": "<the host associated with your database>",
     "mySQLUsername": "<MySQL DB username>",
     "mySQLPassword": "<MySQL DB password>",
-    "databaseName": "<the name of the database associated with the Status Indicator app>"
+    "databaseName": "<the name of the database associated with the Status Indicator app>",
+    "wwwRoot": "<a URL to the remote host serving the files in `/webApp/www`. include the trailing slash. used for testing so that the `canary` API endpoint knows where to check. example: https://example.com/statusIndicator/>"
 }
 ```